Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 1. Compare Medicare plans

 The first step toward curbing your drug costs begins at enrollment.
 When you’re choosing a Medicare Part D plan (either a stand-alone plan or Part D coverage that’s integrated with a Medicare Advantage plan), look closely at the specifics of how the drug coverage works.
-Pay attention to co-pays, deductibles, and coinsurance amounts, and be sure to use Medicare’s plan finder tool to see how each plan will cover any medications that you’re already taking.
+Pay attention to co-pays, deductibles, and coinsurance amounts, and be sure to use Medicare’s plan finder tool to see how each plan will cover any medications you’re already taking.

 2. Talk to your prescriber